tiunator/myCV/README.md

    - Technologies Used: List of technologies used.

 ## Contact
-📧 Feel free to reach out to me at [to fill later your.email@example.com] for collaboration or any inquiries.
+📧 Feel free to reach out to me at [to fill later] [ my.email@example.com] for collaboration or any inquiries.

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile) - to fill later